Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Query1:

-Create a Total Query Grouped by emp, take the minimum value from workdate to find the work-start date of each employee, and create a new column, adding 6 days to the work-start date to calculate and store the 7th Day-Date of work for each employee.
-They must work from the work-start date to this date without a break for eligibility for special incentives.
+2. Create a Total Query Grouped by emp, take the minimum value from workdate to find the work-start date of each employee, and create a new column, adding 6 days to the work-start date to calculate and store the 7th Day-Date of work for each employee.
+They must work from the work-start date to this date without a break for special incentive eligibility.

 SELECT Table1.emp,